HazardousPeach/hazardouspeach.github.io/projects.md

 for interacting with those languages, automatically enforcing the policies at runtime, running the migrations over existing database, and statically checking that the migrations do not leak data unintentionally.
-Caravan is an ongoing work in collaboration with John Renner (UCSD), Fraser Brown (Stanford), and Deian Stefan (UCSD).
+Caravan is work in collaboration with John Renner (UCSD), Fraser Brown (Stanford), and Deian Stefan (UCSD).

 </div>
 </div>